2020 Tajik presidential election

 Presidential elections were held in Tajikistan on 11 October 2020.
 The result was a fifth straight victory for authoritarian long-term incumbent Emomali Rahmon of the People's Democratic Party, who was re-elected with over 90% of the vote.
 Rahmon was inaugurated for his fifth term on 30 October.
 He was sworn in at a ceremony at the Kokhi Somon Palace in Dushanbe.

 Electoral system

-The President of Tajikistan is elected for a seven years term using the two-round system; if no candidate receives over 50% of all votes cast, a second round is held between 15 and 31 days later between the two candidates who received the most votes.
+The President of Tajikistan is elected for a seven-year term using the two-round system; if no candidate receives over 50% of all votes cast, a second round is held between 15 and 31 days later between the two candidates who received the most votes.
 For the result to be validated, voter turnout must exceed 50%; if it falls below the threshold, fresh elections will be held.

 Candidates are required to gather and submit signatures from 5% of registered voters in order to run in the elections.